pzaino/thecrowler/doc/database_architecture.md

 unchanged.
 This keeps provenance for other seeds separate even when the same source URL is discovered by multiple seeds.

+`InformationSeedCandidate` stores the durable decision evidence for every candidate considered by an information-seed run, including accepted and rejected candidates.
+This is a deliberate product decision: rejected candidates are persisted for auditability, debugging, and provider/plugin policy review, but they are not promoted into `Sources` and therefore never enter the crawl frontier.
+Accepted rows in `InformationSeedCandidate` record the per-run decision evidence, while `SourceInformationSeedIndex` remains the accepted-source provenance table for the actual source/seed relationship.

+`InformationSeedCandidate` rows include the seed ID, normalized URL, host, provider, query, rank, score, `accepted`/`rejected` decision status, rejection reason, provider/plugin metadata, run attempt number, and timestamps.
+Listing is provided by database helpers with seed-scoped pagination; no public API endpoint is exposed yet, so console/API seed listing continues to report accepted source counts only.

 Here below is a diagram of the database architecture:

 ```mermaid